Generative Manifold Distillation: Aligning Restoration Trajectories with Natural Image Prior: Background

 \subsection{Unsupervised Domain Adaptation for Image Restoration}

-A key challenge in real-world image restoration is the absence of large-scale, paired datasets of low- and high-quality images.
-Unsupervised domain adaptation aims to bridge this gap by adapting a model trained on a labeled source domain (e.g., synthetic degradations) to an unlabeled target domain (e.g., real-world degradations).
+A key challenge in real-world image restoration is lacking of large-scale, paired datasets.
+Unsupervised domain adaptation aims to bridge this gap by adapting a model trained on a labeled source domain to an unlabeled target domain.